wroberts/nltk_tgrep/README.rst

 - Python 2.6 or better, or Python 3.2 or better
 - future_ (for Python 2)
-- NLTK, version 3.0.0 or better
+- NLTK_, version 3.0.0 or better
 - pyparsing

 ::